What’s the difference between a slowdown and a recession

 How to protect your business against cash flow problems

-Do a cash flow projection
+Do a cash flow forecast

 You can’t fix a problem if you don’t see it coming.
-A cash flow projection allows you to plot inbound and outbound payments on a calendar so you can better predict what will be in the bank at a given time.
+A cash flow forecast allows you to plot inbound and outbound payments on a calendar so you can better predict what will be in the bank at a given time.
 You can use software to do it automatically, but if you’re not that techy, here’s a free cash flow forecast template.

 Be clear about who owes what